 sudo dnf upgrade --refresh

-To install and upgrade Linux kernels using the dnf package manager without compiling kernels, you must first import the repository from the ELRepo project.
-This repository provides the latest available mainline kernel with regular updates.
-The first step is to import the GPG key to verify the installation package.
+To install and upgrade Linux kernels using the dnf package manager without manual compilation, you’ll first need to import the repository from the ELRepo project.
+This repository provides the latest mainline kernel with regular updates, making it a convenient choice for kernel management.

 sudo rpm --import https://www.elrepo.org/RPM-GPG-KEY-elrepo.org

-After importing the GPG key, the next step is to install the repository using the appropriate command for your distribution version.
-It is essential to ensure that you import the correct version for your system to avoid kernel installation failure.
-Follow the instructions below carefully to install the repository successfully.
+After importing the GPG key, you can proceed to install the repository.
+To avoid kernel installation failure, use the appropriate command for your distribution version (Rocky Linux 9 or Rocky Linux 8).
+Then, follow the instructions below to install the repository successfully.

 Import ELRepo for Rocky Linux 9